-The case of temporally extended choices in the face of incomplete knowledge is known to pose severe computational complications as the number of states grows larger than that for the simple problem described here.
-The difficulties have to do with the definition of the state of the subject.
-There are actually two ways to look at this, both of which are problematic.
-One way is to see the state as a summary of the entire history (and, for planning, the future) of the observations (say, c{β} , c{α} , . . .) of the agent.
+The case of temporally extended choices in the face of incomplete knowledge is known to pose severe computational complications as the number of states grows larger than the simple problem described here.
+The difficulties have to do with the definition of the state of the subject - there are actually two ways to look at this, both of which are problematic.
+One way is to see the state as a summary of the entire history (and, for planning, future) of observations (say $c{\beta}, c{\alpha}, ...$) of the agent.
 Indeed, we indexed value functions such as $V{\alpha,c{\alpha},c{\beta}}^{}$ by this history.
 The trouble with this representation is that the history grows over time (the number of steps in the problem might be much larger than the two here) and so the dimensionality of the optimization problem grows also.
-It also poses severe demands on short-term memory.
-In general, it is not possible to represent optimal value functions and policies with only a few basis functions, as in Equation 18.
+It also poses severe demands on short term memory.
+In general, it is not possible to represent optimal value functions and policies with only few basis functions as in equation 18.

-The alternative representation, which we have stressed, is to note that, given a model, the full history of observations can be summarized in a single belief state, $P(x{\tau}|\{c_1,\ldots,c{\tau}\})$, which can then be updated recursively at each step.
-This has the advantage of not changing dimension over time and, thus, also not placing such an obvious load on working memory.
+The alternative representation, which we have stressed, is to note that, given a model, the full history of observations can be summarized in a single belief state $P(x{\tau}|\{c_1, \ldots, c{\tau}\})$, which can then be updated recursively at each step.
+This has the advantage of not changing dimension over time, and thus also not placing such an obvious load on working memory.
 However, like the cue history (but unlike the states of an observable MDP), this probability distribution is still a multidimensional, continuous object, which makes learning values and policies as functions of it still difficult in general.

-Since belief states of this sort are computed by inference using a model, model-free methods cannot create them and, therefore, generally have to work with the history-based representation.
-However, the Markov sufficiency of the belief state immediately suggests an appealing hybrid of model-free and model-based approaches, whereby a model might be used only to infer the current belief state and then model-free methods are used to learn values or policies on the basis of it (Chrisman, 1992; Daw, Courville, & Touretzky, 2006).
-This view separates the problem of state representation from that of policy learning: The use of a model for state inference addresses the insufficiency of the immediate cues c.
+Since belief states of this sort are computed by inference using a model, model-free methods cannot create them, and therefore generally have to work with the history-based representation.
+However, the Markov sufficiency of the belief state immediately suggests an appealing hybrid of model-free and model-based approaches, whereby a model might be used only to infer the current belief state, and then model-free methods used to learn values or policies on the basis of it (Chrisman, 1992; Daw et al., 2006a).
+This view separates the problem of state representation from that of policy learning: the use of a model for state inference addresses the insufficiency of the immediate cues c.
 Having done so, it may nevertheless be advantageous to use computationally simple model-free methods (rather than laborious model-based dynamic programming) to obtain values or policies.

-When belief states are used, algorithmic issues also arise in updating them using Equation 19.
+When using belief states, algorithmic issues also arise in updating them using equation 19.
 Notably, it may be simpler to represent the belief state by its logarithm, in which case the multiplication to integrate each new observation becomes just a sum.
-The idea of manipulating probabilities in the log domain is ubiquitous in models of the neural basis of this sort of reasoning (Ma, Beck, Latham, & Pouget, 2006; Rao, 2004), including the one discussed next.
-However, it is important to note that in general, belief updates involve not just multiplication, as above, but also addition, which means that the expression is no longer simplified by a logarithm.
-For instance, if it were possible to get to state x_1 from both x_3 and x_4 , Equation 19 would sum over both possibilities:
+The idea of manipulating probabilities in the log domain is ubiquitous in models of the neural basis of this sort of reasoning (Rao, 2004; Ma et al., 2006), including the one discussed next.
+However, it is important to note that in general, belief updates involve not just multiplication as above, but also addition, which means the expression is no longer simplified by a logarithm.
+For instance, if it were possible to get to state x_1 from both x_3 and x_4 , then equation 19 would sum over both possibilities: